thenewmona/monas-neighborhood-map/resoures-notes/notes.md

 ## anchor-has-content
 Enforce that anchors have content and that the content is accessible to screen readers.
 Accessible means that it is not hidden using the aria-hidden prop.
 Refer to the references to learn about why this is important.
 [Anchor](https://github.com/evcohen/eslint-plugin-jsx-a11y/blob/master/docs/rules/anchor-has-content.md)

+1/19/2018

+Gonna get this project to a point that I can submit today and see what the reviewers say